joe-alvarado/joe-alvarado.github.io/README.md

 Moved my site to github pages.
-Easier to manage and keep track of changes now with `git`, old site was too cluttered and had too much going on.
+Easier to manage and keep track of changes now with `git`, old site had too much going on.
 This has been a good learning experience.

 ---
 `;)`